Sweden holds vote expected to boost anti-immigration party

 “I wasn’t even born when my party was founded, I don’t really care who founded it.
 I look at the values and policies that we support today," he told the AP.

-During the campaign he tweeted a widely shared photo of a Stockholm metro train which the party paid to have covered in its logo, a daisy, with the words: “Welcome to the return train.
-You hold a one-way ticket.
-Next stop, Kabul!”

-He said that other parties who have accused the Sweden Democrats as racist are now "pushing forward the same policies themselves.”
+He said politicians who have called the Sweden Democrats racist are now "pushing forward the same policies themselves.”

-Most Swedes, still, oppose them, and some were voting tactically against all conservative parties just to prevent that side from getting a chance to form the government.
+Most Swedes still oppose them, and some were voting tactically against any right-wing party to prevent that side from getting a chance to wield power.

-Voting in Stockholm, Bjarne Frykholm, a 65-year-old computer specialist wouldn't say who he voted for other than to make clear he was put of by the Sweden Democrats.
+Voting in Stockholm, Bjarne Frykholm, a 65-year-old computer specialist wouldn't say who he voted for other than to make clear he opposed the Sweden Democrats.

 “I don’t want them to get any power at all," he said.
 "I think they frighten me a lot.”